Caring For Your Baby's Teeth

 You can start cleaning your baby's teeth before they show by gently wiping their gums with a clean, damp facecloth or gauze wrapped around your finger.
 This helps your baby get used to you touching their teeth and gums.

 As soon as your baby's teeth start to show, start brushing.
-Use a small, soft brush and a smear of regular-strength fluoride toothpaste twice a day.
+Use a small, soft brush and a half-pea size amount of regular-strength fluoride toothpaste twice a day.
 One brushing should be at night before your baby goes to bed.

 Some tips for brushing your baby's teeth: